vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 Dynamic silence is the idea of just staying silent, usually either right after you mirror, label, or mislabel, or when things fall silent in general.
 The idea is to give the other person space to keep going on and to correct you.
-Accoording to Voss, dynamic silence works best after you have established, through mirroring and labeling, that you are listening, engaged, and understanding.
+According to Voss, dynamic silence works best after you have established, through mirroring and labeling, that you are listening, engaged, and understanding.